-COURSE: FOOD TECHNOLOGY COURSE NO: 11180 2 units for each of Year 11 and Year 12 Board Developed Course Exclusions: Nil
+Course: Food Technology Course Number 11180 2 units for each Year 11 and Year 12 Board Developed Course Exclusions: Nil

 The Year 11 course will develop knowledge and understanding about food nutrients and diets for optimum nutrition, the functional properties of food, safe preparation, presentation and storage of food, sensory characteristics of food, the influences on food availability and factors affecting food selection.
 Practical skills in planning, preparing and presenting food are integrated throughout the content areas.